 Every other year, in conjunction with the national conference, NBO sponsors a juried exhibition, All Things Considered.
 A catalog is published for each exhibition, leaving a historical record of the work being done.

-NBO is launching a major traveling exhibition Rooted, Revived, Reinvented: The History of American Basketry at the University of Missouri in 2016.
+NBO has launched a major traveling exhibition, Rooted, Revived, Reinvented: The History of American Basketry at the University of Missouri.
 Five additional sites are being planned.
 Also in the planning stage is an exhibition that will document the status of basketry materials across the country.

 The Lifetime Achievement Award is the most prestigious award made by NBO, recognizing the work of basket makers who have made a significant contribution to American basketry during their lifetimes and celebrating the excellence of their work.